ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Discussion and Limitations

-\paragraph{\emph{\textbf{Customized XAI interactions.}}} Users commonly demand more controllability on generating the AI explanations.
-We observed these user demands from both formative study (\ie leading to ``Controllability'' design principle), and two user studies.
-More quantitatively, we provide evidence (in Sec~\ref{sec:xai_customization} and Figure~\ref{fig:user_needs}) that although only 3 out of 10 XAI types allow customization, all users leverages XAI customization to generate XAIs.
-Further, the demands of XAI customization increase over time.
+\paragraph{\emph{\textbf{Customized XAI interactions.}}} Users commonly demand more controllability in generating AI explanations.
+We observed these user demands from both the formative study (\ie leading to ``Controllability'' design principle), and two user studies.
+More quantitatively, we provide evidence (in Sec~\ref{sec:xai_customization} and Figure~\ref{fig:user_needs}) that although only 3 out of 10 XAI types allow customization, all users leverage XAI customization to generate XAIs.
+Further, the demands for XAI customization increase over time.